chuckmasterson/chuckmasterson.github.io/_posts/2017-03-27-1-changing-my-blog-to-jekyll-how-i-did-it.md

 Once you find the damn thing, you can click through to your blog’s image album, and in the top corner there’ll be a “...” button.
 From that you can download all your photos in a big giant zip folder.
+(As I recall, I didn't actually do this, because I realized that I still had copies of all the Blogger photos on my hard drive.
+So as I was going through all the posts to insert `figure` includes for the images, I would make sure each image got moved over to the site's images folder.

-I didn’t do this, though, because I had a different plan.
+For some reason I was under the belief that this saved me work.
+I'm not sure it did.)

 #### Step 5: Figure out image displaying.